Curbstead

 Lease vs. buy, and why most people lease

 On a lease, the installer owns the lights, replaces failures during the season, and stores everything in the off-season — you are paying for a lit house on a schedule.
-Buying your own lowers the recurring cost but shifts storage, failures, and re-measuring onto you, and cheap retail strands rarely survive multiple Chicago winters.
+Buying your own lowers the recurring cost but shifts storage, failures, and re-measuring onto you, and cheap retail strands rarely survive multiple Midwest winters.
 For most homeowners the lease math wins once you price in storage space and the value of not re-hanging anything yourself.

 Questions